The Rum Howler Blog

 In the Glass 8/10

 The whisky displays an amber colouration in the glass with light coppery highlights.
-The initial nose is sweet and spicy with a hint of boggy peat rising into the breezes.
+The initial nose is sweet and spicy with just barely a hint of boggy peat rising into the breezes.
 As I allow the glass to decant the nose becomes richer with the aroma of toffee and vanilla entering the fray with mixed scents of citrus peel with a wisp of dry fruit.

 It is the sweetness of the nose which has me a little concerned.
 It is sharp and penetrating and seems to be slightly out of balance with the rest of the aroma.